DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 is not suited for the inference problem, in which case the MCMC samples cannot be expected to represent the posterior distribution.
-If the runs do converge, we can be confident that the inference results are correct (although there is always a chance for edge cases where this method may fail to identify the limitations of the algorithm).
+If the runs do converge, we can be confident that the inference results are correct (although there is always a chance for edge cases where this convergence test fails to identify the limitations of an algorithm).

 So, starting multiple MCMC runs from different locations in parameter space is a good idea to gain confidence in the inference results.
 We recommend running the